boundary/pulse-api-cli/docs/reference/alarms.md

 ## Alarms
-Commands to administer definitions of metric alarms in a Boundary account.
+Commands to administer definitions of metric alarms in a TrueSight Pulse account.

 ### alarm-create